Let Our Cincinnati Defense Attorneys Guide You Through The OVI-DUI Court Process In Ohio

 Note: The court can still give you up to the maximum, so you need a lawyer familiar with the judge to be able to tell you if the plea is a good deal or not!

 Two common plea offers to reduce an OVI are Reckless Driving and Physical Control.
 Prosecutors often call reckless driving when it is reduced from an OVI “Wet Reckless.”
 This is where the defendant pleads to a second offense in time reckless driving violation, making it a misdemeanor 4th degree, so the judge can impose suspended jail time and a three-day weekend driver intervention program, up to a $250 fine, and up to five years of probation.
 It is only 4 points compared to 6 for an OVI.
-Physical Control is a misdemeanor 1st degree punishable by up to 180 days in jail, $1,000 fine, and five years of probation, but it is interesting because it is not a moving violation, so it carries no points and has no mandatory penalties.
+Physical Control is a misdemeanor 1st degree punishable by up to 180 days in jail, a $1,000 fine, and five years of probation, but it is interesting because it is not a moving violation, so it carries no points and has no mandatory penalties.

 Note: Some background check companies outside Ohio will see the physical control conviction while under the influence as a DUI or OVI.
 Some states do not distinguish between the two.